sebawita/articles/Angular2-fuer-alle-Plattformen.md

 }
 ```

-## Single codebase for all
-> Should I include this part??? or would this be too much???

 ## Want to learn more?
 There will be a couple of talks about NativeScript at DWX, which are really worth attending.